 This page contains additional, miscellaneous resources for ILL practitioners.
 If there is something you would like to see included, please contact Kelsey!

 IDS regularly hosts a series of trainings at conferences called "ILL 101".
-These courses typically cover the basics of borrowing, lending, ILL assessment, and copyright.
+These courses cover the basics of borrowing, lending, ILL assessment, and copyright.
 Recordings from the virtual 2023 OCLC RS conference are now available:

 At the 2017 OCLC Resource Sharing Conference, Cassie Maringer and Melissa Jackson presented on tips for those new to ILL.
-This links to a full video recording of their presentation.

-This includes a list of tips for ILL practitioners created by Jackson and Maringer.
+A list of tips for ILL practitioners created by Jackson and Maringer.

 This site includes resources related to content licenses.
 The site includes a discussion forum, information on different licenses, and definitions of clauses that often appear in contracts.
 This is not intended as a replacement for legal advice.